StarSpider/freshwork_task-2/README.md

-## Freshwork Frontend Assignment
+## Freshwork Task(Creating a Movie search page)

 ## Project Details

 ### Description

 A web application used to search for movies and view the details of those movies.
-An user can search for any movie by its title and the movies relevant to that title will be displayed.
+User need to search with the movie title and user will get the details.

 ### Features and flows

-- results are displayed in card format for easier Viewability
-- When movie is clicked, modal containing the details of the movie is displayed
+Results are displayed according to there year of release.

 ### Run the project

-Clone the repository using git clone command, and view the `index.html` in a web browser.

-(or)

-Download as zip file, and extract it.
-View the `index.html` in a web browser.
+Run the file named `index.html` in any web browser.